-HiBuR is an innovative and immersive exchange program that fosters connections between teens from a group of synagogues in Metrowest, and Beit Sefer Hugim, a public high school in Haifa.
+HiBuR is an innovative and immersive exchange program that fosters connections between teens from the Boston MetroWest area, and Beit Sefer Hugim, a public high school in Haifa.
 Through HiBuR, teens develop person to person connections, learn about each other’s Jewish cultures and identities and develop a sense of Jewish Peoplehood that extends beyond local and national boundaries.

 The program includes two mifgashim (meetings in Hebrew) in which teens visit each other’s families and communities, an extensive curriculum for MetroWest participants, as well as a year-long joint curriculum with the Hugim school.

 The Boston mifgash, which takes place in the Fall, begins with a joint weekend at NYC and continues with a week of home hospitality in the Metrowest area.
 During the Israel mifgash over February break, the teens spend a week with their hosts in Haifa and end with a weekend together in Jerusalem.

 NYC & Boston

-The NYC & Boston component focuses on the American Jewish experience.
+The NYC & Boston mifgash focuses on the American Jewish experience.
 It includes visits to:

 During the 10 day Israel adventure, the teens experience some of the